 An asylum is a psychiatric hospital where people with serious psychiatric illnesses are being treated, but some just got way so insane, it’s creepy.

-Sure, asylums give us the creeps just by looking at their photographs, but wait til you hear the chilling true stories behind these hospitals.
+Sure, insane asylums give us the creeps just by looking at their photographs, but wait til you hear the chilling true stories behind these hospitals.

 Here, we’ve selected the 10 creepiest and most insane asylums in the world.